 Why “California Frontier”?

-Why I Started This Site
+Why I Started This Project

 First, I’ve spent a good deal of time reading primary documents from the California frontier era, along with scholarly books and articles.
 I also participate in conferences dealing with the missions and their context.
 I’ve come to know that the California missions and related sites are not just buildings or relics of the past, but windows into a rich cultural and spiritual legacy.
-They are places where the study of anthropology, archaeology, art, history, music, and many other fields meet.
+They are places where the study of anthropology, archaeology, art, history, music and many other fields meet.

 Damian Bacich, Ph.D.